-Next, the early mediators were wonder workers.
-The Twe lve were sent not only to preach the kingdom but also to raise the dead, cleanse heal the sick, early lepers, and cast out devils (Mt 10, 7.8).
-The Seventy-two were told to announce the proximity of the kingdom and to heal the sick (Lk 10, 8.9); they cast out devils and were able unburt to tread underfoot snakes and d scorpions (Lk 10, 17.19).
-After the coming of the Spirit, wel II-known
+Next, the early mediators are described as wonder workers.

-Peter cured a cripple outside the "Beautiful Gate" of the temple with sensational results (Acts 3 & 4).
-Later we are told, "In the end the sick were actually carried out into the streets and laid there on beds and stretchers, so that even the shadow of Peter might fall on one or another as he passed by; and the people from the towns pround Jerusalem flocked in, bringing those that were ill or harassed by unclean spirits, and all of them were cured" (Acts 5, 15.16).
+The Twelve were sent not only to preach the kingdom but also to heal the sick, raise the dead, cleanse lepers, and cast out devils (lit 10, 7.8).
+The Seventy-two were told to announce the proximity of the kingdom and to heal the sick (lk 10, 8.9); they cast out devils and were able unburt to tread underfoot snakes and scorpions (lk 10, 17.19).
+After the coming of the Spirit, Peter cured a well-known oripple outside the "Beautiful Gates" of the temple with sensational results (Acts 3 & 4).
+Later we are told, "In the end the sick were actually earried out into the streets and laid there on beds and stretchers, so that even the shadow of Peter might fall on one or another as he passed by; and the people from the towns mound Jerusalem flocked in, bringing those that were ill or harassed by unclean spirits, and all of them were oured" (Arts 5, 15,16).
 Stephen worked great miracles and signs among the people (Act 6, 8).
-Philip in Samaria exorcized devils, and cured paralytics and cripples (Acts 8, 7).
-Miracles by Paul at Paphos, in Lycaonia, at Philippi, at Treas, an on the storm-ridden ship at sea, and on Malta are recounted in Acts (Acts 13, 11; 14, 10; 16, 18; 20, 7 ff.; 27, 21; 28, 3.8)}, But at Ephesus ".. through Paul God worked miracles of an unusual king kind: when handkerchiefs and scarves which had been in contact with his skin were carried to the sick, they were rid of their deseases and evil spirits came out of them" (Acts 19, 11.12).
-Finally, according to Paul the accompaniment of signs, marvels, and miracles is among the marks of a true apostle (2 Cor 12, 12; cf. Rom 15, 18 f.); and this view echoes the response Jesus gave to the question put him by the disciples of the Baptist (Mt 11, 2-6).
+Philip in Samaria exorcised devils, and oured paralytics and oripples (Acts 8, 7).
+Miracles by Troas, Paul at Paphos, in Lycaonia, at Philippi, at Sees, on the storm-ridden ship at see, and on Malta are recounted in Acts (Acts 13, 11, 14, 10, 16, 18, 20, 7 ff.; 27, 21, 28, 3.8).
+But at Ephesus ".. through Paul God worked miracles of an unusual kind; when handkerchiefs are or scarves which had been in contact with his skin were carried to the sick, they were rid of their diseases and the evil spirits came out of them.
+(Acts 19, 11, 12).
+Finally, according to Paul the accompaniment of signs, marvels, and miracles is among the marks of a true apostle (2 Cor 12, 12; of.
+Rom 15, 18 f.); and this view echoes the response Jesus gave to the question put him by the disciples of the Baptist (Mt 11, 2-6).

-Thirdly, institutionalized, mediation slowly developed.
-The sending of the Twelve during the public ministry seems to have been an incidental task.
-But choosing them to be his permanent companions (MA 3, 14) and giving them authority to cast out unclean spirits and tor cure ailments of every kind (Mt 10, 1) are the beginnings of an institution.
-So, after the resurrection, the Eleven realized that they who had been with our lord from the days of the preaching of the Baptist the resurrection, the Eleven could be told that they were to bear witness to Jesus to the ends of the earth (Acts 1, 8) and they decided to restore their original number by choosing another who had been with Jesus since the days of the preaching (Acts 1, 15 ff.). of John, Finally, after the coming of the Spirit, they begin to preach and perform great deeds; and the number of converts moves to three thousand and then five thousand (Acts 2, 41; 4, 4); and persecutions begin.
+sending of the Twelve during the public ministry seems to have been an incidental task.
+But choosing them to be his permanent companions (Mk 3, 14) and giving them authority to cast out unclean spirits and to cure ailments of every kind (Mt 10, 1) are the beginnings of an institution.
+So, after the resurrection, the Eleven could be told that they were to bear witness to Jesus to the ends of the earth (Acts 1, 8) and they decided to restore their original number by choosing another who had been with Jesus since the days of the presching of John (Acts 1, 15 ff.).
+Finally, after the coming of the Spirit, they begin to preach and perform great deeds; the number of converts moves to three thousand and then five thousand (Acts 2, 41; 4, 4); and personutions begin.

-The sending of the Seventy-two seems to have been incidental, a task rather than an office, but at least it set a precedent to the effect that others, not of the to Twelve, could perform the same mission as the Twelve performed.
+The sending of the Seventy-two seems to have been incidental, a task rather than an office, but at least it set a precedent to the effect that others, not of the Twelve, could perform the same mission as the Twelve performed.
 Of the Seven, five are not mentioned again.
-Stephen soon boy became a marter Me martyr.
-Philip after evangelizing in Samaria and in the towns from Azotus $\oint$ to Caesarea, seems to have settled in the latter place where he and his four virgin and prophesying daughters were visited by St. Faul (Acts 21, 8).
+Stephen soon became a martyr.
+Philip after evangelizing in Samaria and in the towns from Azotus to Caesarea, seems to have settled in the latter place where he and his four virgin and prophesying daughters were visited by St. Paul (Acts 21, 9).